SBA 7a Loan Pizza Restaurant Acquisition | CT

 Liz was close to losing her deposit when she found Speritas Capital Partners while searching for other financing solutions online.
 While we tend to get most of our business from referrals, it’s always nice to be found on the web!

-Liz shared her resume and the necessary financial information with Jeff, who was then able to create a deal narrative [or deal summary] to better position Liz for an SBA loan.
+Liz shared her resume and the necessary financial information with our team, so they could create a deal narrative [or deal summary] to better position Liz for an SBA loan.

 What made Liz eligible for an SBA 7a loan?

 - Liz had run her own business, demonstrating her ability to succeed on her own

 - Liz had cash and had already put down a significant deposit

 - The pizza business was established and had consistent, sufficient cash flow to support the loan